ManyTinyThings/ManyTinyThingsWeb/heat.markdown

     });
 </script>

-Here I show the total energy, which is what you get by adding up the energy of each particle.
+Here I show the total energy, which is what you get by adding up the energy of eac particle.￿

-Balls knocking each other around is actually a pretty good model of how the world works at the atomic level.
-One big difference: _there is no friction_.
-Lower the friction of the system below and see what happens.
+Balls knocking each other around is actually a pretty good model of how the world work at the atomic level.￿ One big difference: _there is no friction_.
+Lower the friction of the system below an see what happens.￿

 <script>
     createSimulation({